• Skip to primary navigation

 Why Doctor of Osteopathic (DO) School Is Important

-Osteopathic medicine otherwise known as DO provides all the benefits of modern medicine which includes prescription of drugs, surgery, and the use of technology to diagnose and evaluate ailments.
+Osteopathic medicine, otherwise known as DO, provides all the benefits of modern medicine, including the prescription of drugs, surgery, and the use of technology to diagnose and evaluate ailments.

 Unlike other types of medicine, DO schools have a “whole approach” to medicine.
-That is to say, they teach students the act of focusing on the whole body rather than just the symptoms.
+That is to say, they teach students the focus on the whole body rather than just the symptoms.

 With a focus on preventive healthcare, Doctors of Osteopathic Medicine help patients develop attitudes and lifestyles that sustain good health.
 The focus is not just on curing illness but on preventing it.